kodou/kodou-docs/_docs/code_samples.md

 }
 ```

-### Note: namepath format
+#### Note: namepath format
 A function reference is typically some sort of module or class import statement as a preamble to the name reference.
 Object-oriented languages allow instance functions which require instantiation before function invocation.
+In JavaScript this is called a Cascade.
 This
 looks like a dot path, for example in Java, `new Integer("200).compareTo(100)`, instantiates the object with an argument and calls the `compareTo` function expecting a single argument.
 Our system supports function specification of both static and instance functions with a "namepath" array format where the dot is substituted by array commas and each class attribute is a String quoted name.
 This is a Json array (`[ , , ]`) of a sequence of objects with names and optional arguments (`{ "name": xxxx, "args": [ , ,]}`).
 Notice that arguments are always arrays, a single argument is an array of one item.
 For example, if we wanted to create an `Integer` object in Java and call the `compareTo` function with another argument we would make the following namepath.